laresistenciadelbit/starfield/README.md

 # starfield
-Draw a star field in js moving in the desired direction.
+Draw a field of stars in js moving in the desired direction.

 ![alt starfield](https://raw.githubusercontent.com/laresistenciadelbit/starfield/master/screenshots/stars.gif)